At a Glance

 ✨Ask Insightful Questions

 At the end of the interview, take the opportunity to ask thoughtful questions about the company's goals, challenges, and culture.
-This demonstrates your genuine interest in the position and helps you assess if the company aligns with your values and career aspirations.
+This shows your genuine interest in the position and helps you assess if the company aligns with your values and career aspirations.